lcodePy-team/team-site/site-files/README.WINDOWS.txt

 For parallel running:
     put lcode.exe in working directory with your lcode.cfg and run 'mpiexec -n <cpu-number> lcode.exe' in command line

+If you have any problem with it, feel free to contact us.